Post-Soviet states: Commonwealth of Independent States

-The Commonwealth of Independent States (CIS) consists of 10 former Soviet Republics that differ in their membership status.
-As of December 2010, 9 countries have ratified the CIS charter and are full CIS members (Armenia, Azerbaijan, Belarus, Moldova, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Uzbekistan), one country (Turkmenistan) is an associate member and two countries (Georgia, Ukraine) left the organization in 2009 and in 2018.
-In 2014, Ukraine declined its CIS chairmanship and considered withdrawal from the organization.
+The Commonwealth of Independent States (CIS) consists of 10 former Soviet Republics that differ in their membership statuses.
+As of December 2024, 9 countries have ratified the CIS charter and are full CIS members (Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, and Uzbekistan), one country is an associate member (Turkmenistan), and one country left the organization (Georgia in 2009).
+Ukraine is a founding state of the CIS, but never became a full member state since it never ratified the CIS Charter.
+In 2014, Ukraine had declined its CIS chairmanship and considered withdrawal from the organization.

 In 1994, the CIS countries agreed to create a free trade area, but the agreements were never signed.
-On 19 October 2011, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, and Ukraine signed a free trade agreement.
+In 2011, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, and Ukraine signed a free trade agreement.
 Uzbekistan joined the free trade area in 2013.

 Eurasian Economic Community

-The Eurasian Economic Community (EURASEC), formerly the CIS Customs Union, was established by Russia, Belarus, Kazakhstan, Kyrgyzstan and Tajikistan.
-Ukraine and Moldova have observer status in the community; however, Ukraine has declared its desire not to become a full member state.
-Because having common borders with the rest of the community is a prerequisite for full membership, Moldova is barred from seeking it.
-Uzbekistan applied for membership in October 2005, when the process of merging Central Asian Cooperation Organization and the Eurasian Economic Community began; it joined on 25 January 2006.
-Uzbekistan subsequently suspended its membership in 2008.
+The Eurasian Economic Community (EURASEC), formerly the CIS Customs Union, was established by Russia, Belarus, Kazakhstan, Kyrgyzstan, and Tajikistan.
+Ukraine and Moldova had observer status in the community; however, Ukraine declared its desire not to become a full member state.
+Because having common borders with the rest of the community was a prerequisite for full membership, Moldova was barred from seeking it.
+Uzbekistan joined in 2006 during the process of merging with the Central Asian Cooperation Organization but suspended its membership in 2008.

-On 10 October 2014 an agreement on the termination of the Eurasian Economic Community was signed in Minsk after a session of the Interstate Council of the EAEC.
-The Eurasian Economic Community was terminated from 1 January 2015 in connection with the launch of the Eurasian Economic Union.
+On 10 October 2014, after a session of the Interstate Council of the Eurasian Economic Community in Minsk, member states signed an agreement to terminate the organization which took effect 1 January 2015 with the launch of the Eurasian Economic Union.

-Customs Union of Belarus, Kazakhstan and Russia
+Customs Union of the Eurasian Economic Union

-Russia, Belarus, Kazakhstan created a customs union that entered into force in July 2010.
-Ukraine, Kyrgyzstan and Tajikistan indicated interest in joining at the time.
-Russia has been eager for Armenia, Moldova and Ukraine to join the custom union instead of the European Union, and the Moldovan break-away state of Transnistria has supported this.
+Russia, Belarus, and Kazakhstan created a customs union that entered into force in July 2010.
+Ukraine, Kyrgyzstan, and Tajikistan indicated interest in joining at the time.
+Russia has been eager for Armenia, Moldova, and Ukraine to join the custom union instead of the European Union, and the Moldovan break-away state of Transnistria has supported this.
 In 2013, Kyrgyzstan and Armenia announced plans to seek membership, but division over the issue in Ukraine led to the Revolution of Dignity after the Ukrainian government backed out of an EU Eastern Partnership in favor of the union.
 In 2014, voters in the Moldovan autonomous region of Gagauzia rejected closer ties to the EU in favor of the union.

-On 1 January 2012, Russia, Kazakhstan and Belarus established the Single Economic Space which ensures the effective functioning of a single market for goods, services, capital and labour, and to establish coherent industrial, transport, energy and agricultural policies.
+On 1 January 2012, Russia, Kazakhstan, and Belarus established the Single Economic Space to ensure the effective functioning of a single market for goods, services, capital, and labour, and to establish coherent industrial, transport, energy, and agricultural policies.
 The agreement included a roadmap for future integration and established the Eurasian Economic Commission (modelled on the European Commission).
-The Eurasian Economic Commission serves as the regulatory agency for the Eurasian Customs Union, the Single Economic Space and the Eurasian Economic Union.
+The Eurasian Economic Commission serves as the regulatory agency for the Eurasian Customs Union, the Single Economic Space, and the Eurasian Economic Union.